Hammarn/1MB335/hidden_word_exercise_instructions.md

 To discover the last 2 hidden characters, you need to run the Perl program `get_last2char.pl`, which requires as argument on the command line the number of lines in `text.txt` that contain the word `bioinformatics`.
 Combine `grep` and `wc` to help you find this number (hint: the `|` symbol can be used to combine commands).
 Now you should have all the letters you need to make out the hidden word.
 Show it the assistants to be done with this exercise.

-Voila!
+Voilà!
 This is the end of this tutorial.